Vacuum Tables: What To Know

 A vacuum table can be designed specifically for your business, nearly any aspect can be customized including:

-- Wheels that slide or swivel for easy transport.
+- Custom bases with wheels that slide or swivel for easy transport.

 - Formica can be added if your substrate is prone to conductivity or prone to scratches.